akshaysarvesh25/LinearRegression/README.md

 # LinearRegression
-Linear Least Squares or Linear Regression
+Linear Least Squares or Linear Regression where class labels are assumed to be in the last column of the input data matrix.